vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 presenting the result of the payment in some other way on the screen, and also that an error messages if something went wrong.

+If it is not possible for the POS solution to handle a fallback URL you may use one of the following options:
+1. Set fallbackURL to be the merchants website
+2. Set fallbackURL to be this Vipps hosted static page: [www.vipps.no/thankyoupage/](https://www.vipps.no/thankyoupage/)

 See also:
 - [QR API](https://github.com/vippsas/vipps-qr-api/)
 - [Error codes](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#error-codes)